Gattocrucco/lsqfitgp/docs/nonlinear.rst

 .. image:: nonlinear1.png

-The thing to notice here is that, in the gaussian process space, the samples can get quite far from the points.
+The thing to notice here is that, in the Gaussian process space, the samples can get quite far from the points.
 This is because the nonlinear mapping stretches the space near the boundaries.
 However, in the data space they look
 fine: this is because we did the fit in the data space.